Free scanner — nothing uploaded

 What the scanner looks for

-Seven categories of personally identifying information that show up most often in the documents people redact — bank statements, pay stubs, contracts, IDs, medical forms, tax returns.
-The scanner is strict on purpose: it only flags values that pass structural checks (Luhn for card numbers, SSA area-number validity for SSNs, IRS prefix validity for EINs) so false positives stay low.
+Seven categories of personally identifying information that have structurally verifiable shapes.
+The scanner is strict on purpose: every flag passes a structural check (Luhn for card numbers, SSA area-number validity for SSNs, IRS prefix validity for EINs) so false positives stay low.

 Social Security Numbers